PrashantVNIT/Mission-Planning-in-Driving-Environments/README.md

 # Mission-Planning-in-Driving-Environments
+**Idea of this project is to:**
-implement Dijkstra's search algorithm on a road network
+* Implement Dijkstra's search algorithm on a road network graph.
+* Implement the A* search algorithm using a Euclidean heuristic on a road network graph.